 The school day starts at 8:50a.m.
 It is expected that all children are seated, ready to start the first lesson of the day at that time.
-The morning bell goes at 8:45am to allow children time to get into class ready for the official start of the day.
+The morning bell is rung at 8:45am to enable children to get into classes in time.

 Pupils will be expected to attend school punctually every day they are required to be at school for the full day.
 Parents can bring children to school from 8:35am or take advantage of the school's Breakfast Club which starts at 7:30am.
-There is a bus stop close to school, ample parking around school and a scooter pods on the KS1 yard.
+There is a bus stop at the bottom of the road, ample parking around school and a cycle and scooter shelter.
 In these ways, our school is very accessible and flexible in terms of helping parents get children to school on-time.